kssce/study-ds-and-a/README.md

 - Dijkstra by one way
   - by array graph
   - by linked list
-- A Start by two way
+- A Star by two way
 - B-Tree
 - B+Tree (todo)